 #18 Updated by degasus over 6 years ago

 idan345 This issue is hard to fix.
 We could add a check if the logicOp is Noop and emulate this with color masking, but other games may still be broken because of this issue.

 But good luck, at least on some mobile GPUs, there will be an extension to use custom blending.
 This would allow us to emulate this feature there.
 But bad luck, this feature isn't possible on current gen desktop GPUs at all.

-#21 Updated by JosJuice almost 4 years ago
+#21 Updated by JosJuice over 4 years ago

 - Status changed from Accepted to Fixed